Wambuilucy/NewsHighlight/README.md

 - See various news sources and select the ones they prefer.
 - See all news sources from the source they selected.
 - See Image description and time the news article was created.
+- Click on an article and read it fully from the news source

 ## Specifications